Repo-Factory/SAM4E_USB-CAN/README.md

     git clone https://github.com/Repo-Factory/SAM4E_USB-CAN

 `ASF` - Will hold some libraries and modules provided by the manufacturer with header definitions and functions to use.
 Note that because of the custom build, only the libraries I foresee being used for the project are stored here.
 If others are needed, they would have to be manually included or a new build file could be made from scratch by referring to Atmel's generated Makefile after importing modules from the ASF Wizard in Atmel Studio.
+Note: this is pretty unpleasant.

 `config` - Provided by Atmel, no need to touch